Mario Bros.: Reception

 The 2009 Virtual Console re-release of the NES version later received mixed reviews, but received positive reviews from gamers.
-In a review of the Virtual Console release, GameSpot criticized the NES version for being a poor port of the arcade version and that retains all of the technical flaws found in this version.
-IGN complimented the Virtual Console version's gameplay, even though it was critical of Nintendo's decision to release an "inferior" NES port on the Virtual Console.
+In a review of the Virtual Console release, GameSpot criticized the NES version for being a poor arcade conversion that retains all of the technical flaws found in this version.
+IGN complimented the Virtual Console version's gameplay, even though it was critical of Nintendo's decision to release an "inferior" NES version on the Virtual Console.
 IGN also agreed on the issue of the number of ports.
 They said that since most people have Mario Bros. on one of the Super Mario Advance games, this version is not worth 500 Wii Points.
-The Nintendo e-Reader version of Mario Bros. was slightly more well received by IGN, who praised the gameplay, but criticized it for lack of multiplayer and for not being worth the purchase because of the Super Mario Advance versions.
+The Nintendo e-Reader version of Mario Bros. was slightly better received by IGN, who praised the gameplay, but criticized it for lack of multiplayer and for not being worth the purchase because of the Super Mario Advance versions.

 The Super Mario Advance releases and Mario & Luigi: Superstar Saga all featured the same version of Mario Bros. (titled Mario Bros.
 Classic).
 The mode was first included in Super Mario Advance, and was praised for its simplicity and entertainment value.
 IGN called this mode fun in its review of Super Mario World: Super Mario Advance 2, but complained that it would have been nice if the developers had come up with a new game to replace it.

-Their review of Yoshi's Island: Super Mario Advance 3 criticizes it more so than in the review of Super Mario Advance 2 because Nintendo chose not to add multiplayer to any of the mini-games found in that game, sticking instead with an identical version of the Mario Bros. game found in previous versions.
+Their review of Yoshi's Island: Super Mario Advance 3 criticizes it more than in the review of Super Mario Advance 2 because Nintendo chose not to add multiplayer to any of the mini-games found in that game, sticking instead with an identical version of the Mario Bros. game found in previous versions.
 GameSpots review of Super Mario Advance 4: Super Mario Bros.
-3 calls it a throwaway feature that could have simply been gutted.
+3 calls it a throwaway feature that could have simply been removed.
 Other reviewers were not as negative on the feature's use in later Super Mario Advance games.
-Despite its use being criticized in most Super Mario Advance games, a GameSpy review called the version found in Super Mario Advance 2 a blast to play in multi-player because it only requires at least two Game Boy Advances, one copy of the game, and a link cable.
+Though it was criticized in most Super Mario Advance games, a GameSpy review praised the version within Super Mario Advance 2 in multi-player because it only requires at least two Game Boy Advances, one copy of the game, and a link cable.